-Without getting too deep, what if tap water was really hard (a GH of 18) and you wanted to keep soft water fish, like discus?... well this is where RO/DO water comes in.
-Basically, the RO/DI process strips the water of virtually everything but the H2O allowing us to then add minerals back in to meet our needs.
-This gives us full control over the GH, KH and PH.
+Once you strip the water of everything, you'll need to add essential minerals back to make it safe for livestock and plants.
+How much mineral content you put back is dictated by your plants or livestock.
 To raise the GH in RO/DI water, I suggest a product called Seachem Equilibrium.
-To raise you KH, I would just plain ol' baking soda, which is sodium bicarbonate.
-If you need your PH to raise with your KH, use a carbonate (not to be confused with a bicarbonate) like calcium carbonate.
+To raise your KH, I would just plain ol' baking soda, which is sodium bicarbonate.
+If you need your PH to raise with your KH, use a carbonate (not to be confused with bicarbonate) like soda ash, or sodium carbonate.
 With a little Equilibrium and baking soda, you have COMPLETE control over your water parameters.
-Its really that easy and can avoid TONS of issues that come with using municipal water supplies, or even well water.
+It's really that easy and can avoid TONS of issues that come with using municipal water supplies, or even well water.
 Both can be really unstable and uncontrollable.

 To answer the question, do you need to RO/DI water?
-That answer is, only if you need to reduce the mineral content in your water, OR, if you want full control over your water parameters when keeping something like sensitive fish or shrimp.
-I hope this helps! :) Happy aquascaping to you all!
+That answer is, only if your tap water is not suitable for aquarium keeping, OR, if you want full control over your water parameters when keeping something like sensitive fish or shrimp.